 FINANCIAL MATERIALITY RISKS OPPORTUNITY Transparent governance Increased reputational risks with the possibility of higher economic costs, which could undermine the ability to compete effectively in the market.
 Development of enduring relationships, based on ethical and transparent principles, with internal and external stakeholders, thanks in part to the establishment of contractual agreements to increase business resilience and responsiveness to changes in the industry.
 Intellectual property and copyright protection Loss of competitiveness due to unfair remuneration for published content, which does not value the work done by authors Increasing the value generated by the Group and enhancing the value of authors' work, ensuring the independence of the content produced resulting in consolidation of the level of reader loyalty and trust throughout the editorial offerings.
 Digitalisation Reduction in profits generated due to loss of satisfaction and interest from non-digitalisation-oriented customers with inability to access digital resources.
 Increased revenues through increased market share, reaching new customers oriented toward the use of digital products, and through the sale of additional advertising products to traditional print media.
 Social role and responsibility to the community Driving away investors, business partners and readers/consumers, resulting in loss of market share and profits generated at Group level.
-Occupational health and safety Failure to take preventive measures may generate increased costs resulting from the restoration of production following any disruptions caused by accidents, as well as possible administrative penalties resulting from a failure to enforce occupational health and safety regulations, resulting in reputational damage.

-Increased logistical difficulties and operating costs due to the lack of a firm and responsible relationship with the supply chain, which directly impacts end-customer loyalty and product sales.
+Occupational health and safety Failure to take preventive measures may generate increased costs resulting from the restoration of production following any disruptions caused by accidents, as well as possible administrative penalties res from a failure to enforce occupational health and safety regulations, resulting in reputational damage.
+Responsible value chain Increased logistical difficulties and operating costs due to the lack of a firm and responsible relationship with the supply chain, which directly impacts end-customer loyalty and product sales.
 Reducing logistics costs by developing a transparent relationship with the supply chain that allows for efficiency in the distribution and pickup of printed paper and ensures the recycling of waste materials produced within the printing plants, contributing to circularity and reduced emissions.

-Increased costs and lost revenue resulting from expenses required to restore business following any disruptions caused by cyber security breaches.
+Data Protection Increased costs and lost revenue resulting from expenses required to restore business following any disruptions caused by cyber security breaches.
 Reducing operational costs related to enterprise management processes by minimising any inefficiencies, both economic and in terms of operations, resulting from breaches of security measures that could jeopardise business continuity.

-Management and development of human capital
+Management and development of human capital Inadequate training offered to employees, identified as reduced enhancement, can lead to increased employee turnover, operational inefficiencies or the need for corrective action resulting in increased costs.
+Improvement of the company's operational efficiency and creation of quality content, which allows it to increase product presence in the market and worker retention, thus decreasing costs resulting from turnover.
+Paper use and circularity of materials The increase in non-circular waste may generate increased costs for its management and disposal, as well as exposure to hypothetical risks from penalties for non-compliance with environmental regulations.
+Reducing costs arising from logistics and disposal of waste generated (particularly printed paper), as well as those related to the procurement of new raw materials by contributing to more efficient resource management, increasing profit margins on units sold.